pitt-crc/kubernetes-tutorial/README.md

 ### Installing Kubectl

+Kubectl is a command-line tool used to manage Kubernetes clusters.
 The following command can be used to check if `kubectl` is already installed:

 ```bash
 kubectl version --client